Frequently Asked Questions

 When signing up for a room it is good to list your disability on the housing application or if you are visiting the campus please stop by the Housing Office.
 If you need special accommodations you will need to fill out the ADA request form with the Disability Support Services.
 To get help on campus please contact Disability Support Services at (406) 657-2283 or the Academic Support Center at (406) 657-1641.

-Please complete a maintenance request form HERE and allow for up to 4 days to have your issue corrected.
+Please complete a maintenance request form and allow for up to 4 days to have your issue corrected.
 If it is an emergency, like backed up sink, please reach out to a Housing Staff person to get that called in.

 Most non-traditional and upper class residents live in Rimrock Hall.
 All residents living on campus are required to have a meal plan.

 Personal consumption of alcoholic beverages by residents of legal drinking age or their invited guests (also of legal drinking age), in private living quarters in the residence halls or other campus living units, shall not unduly interfere with the rights of others, not cause the normal operation of the residence halls or campus living unit to be disrupted.
 Individuals who are not residents may not bring alcohol into the residence halls.
 No alcohol is permitted in community gathering places.
-Students, who are not of the legal age, may not be present in a room where alcohol is present or being consumed. (see policy & procedures)
+Students, who are not of the legal age, may not be present in a room where alcohol is present or being consumed.
+See: Housing & Residence Life Student Manual